The legislature in the State

 No hay anuncios

-Without the belligerence and urgency with which it faces other situations, Vox did indeed speak out, to whom a critical anti-Zionist sector led by former vice-president Juan García-Gallardo reproaches a cowardly attitude towards Israel: "The Israeli government must explain and correct what happened in the Church of the Holy Sepulchre.
-We can understand that the situation is very complicated in Jerusalem with the closure of sacred sites of the three religions, but it must be made clear that Christians maintain their religious freedom intact and that their safety is ensured despite Islamist attacks", said the formation in a statement on X. How was the movement initiated?
-According to party sources consulted by ARA, despite their alliance with Israel, they could not "stand aside" under any circumstances.
-Not only that, but Santiago Abascal's leadership "spoke" with their Israeli allies in the government led by Likud and they made sure that they "would issue a statement to acknowledge the error", as they did.
+Without the belligerence and urgency with which it faces other situations, Vox did indeed speak out, to whom an anti-Zionist critical sector led by former vice-president Juan García-Gallardo reproaches a cowardly attitude towards Israel: "The Israeli government must explain and correct what happened in the Church of the Holy Sepulchre.
+We can understand that the situation in Jerusalem is very complicated with the closure of sacred sites of the three religions, but it must be clear that Christians maintain their religious freedom intact and that their security will be sought despite Islamist attacksThe thorn in the side

-Now, the Vox MEP Hermann Tertsch maintained a radical stance, even contradicting Orbán, the main European reference for his party, saying that all of it was "a propaganda operation against Israel by both the enemies of Christians and Jews," citing Sánchez.
-He, along with Juan Carlos Girauta, who has received money from Israeli lobbies like ACOM, are the most Zionist members of Vox.
-Vox does not usually speak of "Judeo-Christian tradition," although Netanyahu, Donald Trump, and far-right allies like Alianza, inspired by Steve Bannon, the American leader's guru in his early days, do.
+Now, the Vox MEP Hermann Tertsch maintained a radical stance, even contradicting Orbán, the main European reference for his party, saying that all of this was "a propaganda operation against Israel by both enemies of Christians and Jews," citing Sánchez.
+He, along with Juan Carlos Girauta, who has been paid by Israeli lobbies like ACOM, are the most Zionist members of Vox.
+Vox does not usually speak of "Judeo-Christian tradition," although Netanyahu, Donald Trump, and far-right allies like Alianza do, inspired by Steve Bannon, the American leader's guru in his early days.
 But this term is also repeatedly used by the traditional right, as Isabel Díaz Ayuso does.

 Cargando